-6 Bedroom Detached House Sold STC
+6 Bedroom Detached House Sold

 Ceylon House provides unusually light and well-proportioned living space for a house of its age.

 The four semi-open plan reception rooms that occupy the centre of the house flow brilliantly and are perfect for entertaining, whilst the first-floor bedroom accommodation is extensive and includes an exceptional master suite with its own reception hall.